 Manage time well by ordering your new broadband or other internet services well in advance of your move.
 In some locations, there are long wait times for internet connections in commercial districts.

-Your IT team needs the proper tools to dismantle and reconstruct your network or data center.
-As part of their planning, the team should create a list of hand tools, specialty software, and other supplies to facilitate a smooth, secure move.
+Consider what tools you’ll need as you evaluate how to move your business to another state or location.
+Your IT team will need the proper instruments to dismantle and reconstruct your network or data center.
+As part of their planning, the team should create a list of hand tools, specialty software and other supplies to facilitate a smooth, secure move.

 The inventory process is an important part of moving your racks of gear.
-Every single component of your system should be added to an inventory and labeled before being packed.
+Add every single component of your system to an inventory before packing them.
 Inventory databases should include:

 - Serial numbers

 - Dependencies and support information